But first – the basics:

 Well, think of web hosting as sending your ‘files’ to a whole lot of people.

 Your website is the ‘file’ and essentially it’s being put up on the internet for people to view.
-So instead of having to send complex website files to people in order for them to be able to see your website, they’re able to simply type in your website URL and view it all there!
+Instead of having to send complex website files to people for them to be able to see your website, they can simply type in your website URL and view it all there!
 As an example, my website URL is www.WebsiteSetup.org.

 If you don’t have a domain name yet, use these 10 tips to choose a domain name.